 Flood Tide Fishing can be an incredible experience!
 These abnormally high tides occur mostly during full and new moon phases.
 King Tides around Pawleys Island can reach heights greater than 6 feet.
 As big tides fill the grass flats, Redfish swim into nearby creeks that empty onto these shallow grass flats.
 Redfish use these small feeder creeks as thoroughfares moving on and off the flats with the rise and fall of the tide.
 Once the fish arrive on these shallow flats they tip their tails up with their noses down.
-They are rooting for fiddler crabs beneath the bluff mud.
-The past evening some good buddies and I headed out of Georgetown in hopes of some great fishing.
+They are rooting for fiddler crabs beneath the pluff mud.
+The past evening some good buddies and I headed out of Georgetown in hopes of high water and tailing Redfish.

 Flood tide fishing and Currents